 Mandoline

-A precision slicing tool with an adjustable blade that creates uniform thin cuts for vegetables, fruits, and more.
+A mandoline is a precision slicing tool with an adjustable blade that produces uniform thin cuts (down to 1 mm) — the tool behind paper-thin chips, gratins, and restaurant-quality vegetable presentation.

 A mandoline slicer is a kitchen tool with an adjustable blade that produces consistently thin, uniform cuts nearly impossible to achieve by hand.
 It's the tool behind paper-thin potato chips, perfect gratins, and the kind of vegetable presentation you see in restaurant kitchens.